French, Italian & Swiss Alps Family Multi-Adventure Tour - Teens & Kids

 Follow sections of the incomparable Tour du Mont Blanc trail.
 Fly over glaciers and peaks as you cross borders by gondola.
-Hike routes through valley forests and above the shore of Lake Geneva.
-Trek into the World Heritage landscape of Montreux.
+Hike routes through valley forests and terraced vineyards and above the shore of Lake Geneva.
+Trek into the World Heritage landscape of Montreux on the French Riviera.
 Glacier walks, white-water rafting and kayaking add even more thrills.
 Score an alpine hat trick on this family adventure in Italy, France and Switzerland.

 THIS ITINERARY: 6 days, 5 nights

 France, Italy & Switzerland

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

 - Hike in the foothills of iconic Mont Blanc, on a balcony trail below the Aiguille du Midi and along the Mer de Glace glacier